codingMustache/codingMustache/README.md

 ## Joke of the Day

-How much does a hipster weigh?
-An instagram.
+How does a French skeleton say hello?
+Bone-jour.

 ## Home Server Up-Time